A glance at reaction of sports to Russian invasion

 JUDO

-Kazan Grand Slam, a World Judo Tour event, in May canceled.
-Russia President Vladimir Putin suspended as honorary president and ambassador of International Judo Federation.
+International Judo Federation canceled all tournaments in Russia, including Kazan Grand Slam in May.
+Russian judokas can compete under IJF flag, logo and anthem.
+IJF suspended Russian President Vladimir Putin as honorary president and ambassador.
 Sergey Soloveychik, Russian president of the European Judo Union, resigned.

 KARATE